OpenDSA/OpenDSA/RST/en/Blockchain/Introduction.rst

 be less than some threshold.
 For our example, the nonce has been picked so that the first 4 digits of the hash are all zero.
+You have probably heard the term "mining" in the context of Bitcoin or blockchain.
-The idea of "mining" is simply to try different values for the nonce until some hash value with 4 zeros at the front is stumbled upon.
+"Mining" simply means to try different values for the nonce until some hash value with 4 zeros at the front is stumbled upon.
 What you should do is add data to each block, and then click the "Mine" button.